-We currently operate in 13 locations; 8 gift shops in US Forest Service Ranger Stations, 2 gift shops in US Forest Service Heritage Sites and 3 gift shops in US Forest Service Visitor Centers.
-The Visitor Centers are located throughout Arizona in the Heber/Overgaard area on the Apache-Sitgreaves National Forests, Roosevelt Lake on the Tonto National Forest, and Sedona on the Coconino National Forest.
+We currently operate in 13 locations; 10 gift shops in U.S. Forest Service Ranger Stations and 3 gift shops in U.S. Forest Service Visitor Centers.
+The Visitor Centers are located throughout North Central Arizona in Heber/Overgaard on the Apache-Sitgreaves National Forests, Roosevelt Lake on the Tonto National Forest, and Sedona on the Coconino National Forest.

 In our stores, you will find maps, books, apparel, gifts, and souvenirs to help you plan your trip or help prolong your memories of a wonderful visit.
 Visit our online store.